 But I also love my broccoli with charred crunchy bits, so oven-roasted frozen broccoli is probably the way I make it most often – with LOTS of olive oil, of course.

-How to buy the best frozen broccoli florets
+Buy the best frozen broccoli florets

 You want small, individually frozen broccoli florets for the best, roasted frozen broccoli.

 Steaming is more forgiving of uneven-sized florets.
-And with sautéing, you defrost the florets first, so you still have the opportunity to cut large florets in half.
+And, with sautéing, you defrost the florets first, so you still have the opportunity to cut large florets in half.

 Feel the florets inside the bag.